 Henry stuffed the envelope of tickets into his pocket and left his house, a new bounce in his step.
 He jogged in place, breathing in the crisp air and blowing it out like plumes of fire.
 He couldn't believe how fresh the air smelled.
 It livened all his senses, and he noticed the birds singing as the morning light started to spread over the neighborhood.

 Henry took off running.
 It would feel good to get his body moving again ... the blood and energy flowing.
 He was going to run off all that negative steam that had collected inside his body and his heart.

 From his house, Henry jogged up his street.
-At the corner, he picked up the pace and continued to the Black Market District, which was starting to show its character as the vendors were beginning to set up their street stands.
+At the corner, he picked up the pace and continued to the Colored Market District, which was starting to show its character as the vendors were beginning to set up their street stands.

 Henry couldn't believe his eyes!
 There were several small crews, blacks and whites, picking up the litter and cleaning up the graffiti on the store fronts.

 On the corner, a paperboy had set up shop and was shouting to the few pedestrians shuffling around.
 "Read all about it!
 Hester police arrest Vigilantes leader and Edward Benedict.
 More arrests to follow!"

 Rounding a corner, Henry passed by a group of black and white police officers watching over the cleanup efforts, and they were chatting it up like old chums.
 A white officer smiled at Henry and sent a wave his way.
 Henry waved back and continued running along.